 The two legs of the stitch sit beside each other at the narrow opening but they never cross over each other.

 This is a twisted knit stitch.
+It doesn't even sit properly on the needles because it's twisted.

 It crosses at the bottom as it goes through the stitch below.